fbpx

 Martagon lilies are a beautiful and unique addition to any garden.
 They can be planted in the spring or fall, depending on your climate.
 When planting martagon lilies, it is important to choose a location that has well-drained soil and receives partial shade throughout the day.

 Planting depth should be about 4 inches (10 cm) deep with 8 inches (20 cm) of space between each bulb.
-The best type of soil for martagon lilies is one that is rich in organic matter such as compost or peat moss.
+The best type of soil for martagon lilies is one that is rich in organic matter, such as compost or peat moss.
 If you have clay soil, mix in some sand to improve drainage before planting your bulbs.

-Water thoroughly after planting and keep the area moist until new growth appears above ground level – usually within 2 weeks of planting.
+Water thoroughly after planting and keep the area moist until new growth appears above ground level – usually within two weeks of planting.
 Once established, martagons require little additional water other than occasional watering during dry spells or periods of extreme heat if they are not receiving enough natural rainfall from Mother Nature.

 Fertilizing is also an important part of caring for your martagons; apply a balanced fertilizer once per year when new shoots appear in early springtime.
 This will help promote strong, healthy growth all season long.